nethalo/nethalo.github.io/_posts/2024-09-05-coroot-mysql-first-test.md

 # Ethernal Love to FlameGraph

-If you have never being exposed to the concept of FlameGraphs, it will be worth to take a detour and read Brendan Gregg's documentation about it: https://www.brendangregg.com/flamegraphs.html
+If you have never being exposed to the concept of FlameGraphs, it will be worth to take a detour and read Brendan Gregg's documentation about it: <a target="_blank" href="https://www.brendangregg.com/flamegraphs.html">https://www.brendangregg.com/flamegraphs.html</a>

 One of the things that i like the most about Coroot is the continuous profiling feature.
 The whole explanation of the feature can be read at https://coroot.com/docs/coroot-community-edition/profiling/overview but the important piece of information here is that spotting bottlenecks can become a simple task....with time.
 But once you are comfortable with this approach, is an one-way trip.